About Us

 Director - Chuck Hurley

-WCGMD operates throughout all 24 school systems in Maryland and partners with organizations and indivduals across the state.
 WCGMD utilizes a systems approach to help all parts of the educational enterprise understand how they impact the Blueprint’s stated goal to have all students college and career ready by the end of high school.
-We have discovered in our years of research and analysis to focus our work on developing strategies from pre-birth to employment to meet this goal.
-Strong Schools, Maryland Family Network, MSDE, MAREE, Blueprint Coalition.
+Ongoing studies of many aspects of the Blueprint are necessary to ensure the program is on track.
+We have determined in our years of research and analysis to focus our work on developing strategies from pre-birth to employment to meet this goal.

 Information and Presentations

-WCGMD provides information to the public, public officials, and those implementing the Blueprint.
-Our purpose is to ensure that correct and accurate knowledge is available to all who are interested, so all citizens and organizations can play a positive role in improving Maryland education, enabling the state to compete on the world stage.
+Widespread knowledge about the Blueprint’s direction, needs, and actions to improve results, are important for all to know.
+WCGMD provides information to those who have an interest in and/or are implementing the Blueprint.
+Our purpose is to ensure that correct and accurate knowledge is available so all citizens and organizations can play a positive role in improving education in Maryland, enabling the state to compete on the world stage.